-In his book, An Uncertain Glory: India and its Contradictions (Princeton University Press), Amartya Sen and co-author Jean Drèze provide a comprehensive analysis of India's developmental history, arguing against relying only on liberalization and citing the success of large scale social programs aimed at improving healthcare, education, and utilities among the poor.
+This World Leaders Forum program features a moderated panel discussion followed by a question and answer session with the audience.
+In the book, An Uncertain Glory: India and its Contradictions (Princeton University Press), Amartya Sen and coauthor Jean Drèze provide a comprehensive analysis of India's developmental history, arguing against relying only on liberalization and citing the success of large scale social programs aimed at improving healthcare, education, and utilities among the poor.
 On this occasion, Professors Phelps and Sachs will engage with Professor Sen on his analysis of the parallel phenomena of India's booming economy and widespread poverty, as well as the global implications concerning environmental sustainability.

-Introduction and Moderated by:
+Welcome, Introduction, and Moderated by: